UCSC-Treehouse/gatk_rna_variant/README.md

 The steps for the workflow are:

-- Call a small set of variants (Freebayes v9.9.2-27-g5d5b8ac)
+- Call a small set of variants using Freebayes (v9.9.2-27-g5d5b8ac)
-- Annotate variants (SnpEff 4.3r, GRCh38.86)
+- Annotate variants using SnpEff (4.3r, GRCh38.86)

 ## Usage